ScreamingPigeon/screamingpigeon.github.io/content/projects/flush_reload.md

 Last November, I got the chance to meet [Daniel Genkin](https://faculty.cc.gatech.edu/~genkin/) - at the [Midwest Security Workshop](https://www.midwestsecurityworkshop.com/agenda.html).
 He is one of the authors/discoveres of [SPECTRE](https://en.wikipedia.org/wiki/Spectre_(security_vulnerability)) and [MELTDOWN](https://en.wikipedia.org/wiki/Meltdown_(security_vulnerability))
- - some of the most critical vulnerabilities discovered in the last decade.
+, some of the most critical vulnerabilities discovered in the last decade.
 These were also unpatchable due to them being hardware vulnerabilities.

 Bumping into Daniel was a happy coincidence for me.
-I was aware that MSW had a section on HW Security (which is why I went in the first place) - but I never knew that an epic security researcher was going to be there.
+I was aware that MSW had a section on HW Security (which is why I went in the first place) - but I never knew that such an epic security researcher was going to be there.

 Talking to him was a definitely a cool experience - and I got some solid advice about how to evaluate fields of study for Graduate School.
 My main problem with grad school is having one semester to decide on what you want to do - and then committing to it for the remaining 4.5 years (if not longer).
-Daniel recommended that I try out recreating some of the cornerstone HW vulnerabilities to get a feel of how much I like the work.
+Daniel recommended that I try recreating some of the cornerstone HW vulnerabilities to get a feel of how much I like the work.

 If I recall correctly, his perspective of HW sec, particularly that towards exposing vulnerabilities is -

-    Replicate every single known hardware vulnerability on a new target and collect results.
-It is highly unlikely that you will discover something in your first attempt.
+> *Replicate every single known hardware vulnerability on a new target and collect results.
+It is highly unlikely
+    that you will discover something in your first attempt.
 New hardware is immensenly complicated, proprietary, and obfuscated.
-A huge chunk of the work is reverse-engineering the system inside.
+A huge chunk of the work is reverse-engineering the system inside.*

-    Eventually, you will learn bits and pieces about what's inside - and then you can try more specific approaches, but even then there is no guarantee of success.
+> *Eventually, you will learn bits and pieces about what's inside - and then you can try more specific approaches,
+    but even then, there is no guarantee of success.*

 This is me paraphrasing, but I feel like it captures the gist of what he said pretty accurately.
 Coming up with HW exploits is an extremely iterative process.